anthony-callender/ark_analysis_ai/README.md

 2. "Show me test performance by diocese"
 3. "Which testing centers have the highest scores?"

-These should now return relevant schema information with the optimized vector store.
+These should now work effectively with the new streamlined architecture.